 A RIPA authorisation is not required for the immediate response to emergent or unforeseen incidents which includes the observed illegal entry of premises by persons being monitored, crime, health and safety or other public safety e.g. fire, flooding or other emergencies.

-RIPA authorisations normally come from the Police but could be requested by Bedford Borough Council or other enforcement agency.
-No directed surveillance may be carried out prior to the receipt of formal written, faxed or emailed confirmation of a RIPA authorisation.
-This conformation must contain the following: (A copy of the actual RIPA form itself would not normally be provided or required)
+RIPA authorisations can be requested by the Police, Bedford Borough Council or another enforcement agency.
+No directed surveillance may be carried out prior to the receipt of formal written, faxed or emailed confirmation of a RIPA authorisation in accordance with the Council’s most recent policy, procedure and guidance relating to obtaining RIPA Authorisations.
+This confirmation must contain the following: (A copy of the actual RIPA form itself would not normally be provided or required)

 The RIPA authorisation unique reference number.